ARNoor/Employee-Attrition-in-Healthcare/README.md

 ## 🗄️ Dataset

 The dataset used for this project contains records of healthcare employees, including personal attributes, job roles, working conditions, and performance metrics.
-Key features include:
+Key columns include:

 - **Age**
 - **Department**